straup/flamework-api/README.md

 well as creating and managing API keys.

-There is also support for authenticated API methods using cookies (not really useful for third-party things) and OAuth2 access tokens.
+There is also support for authenticated API methods using cookies (not really useful for third-party things) and OAuth2 access tokens (which means you've got a site that uses SSL).

+You can either install all of the files manually or you can the `bin/setup.sh` script which will install most of the relevant bits automatically and make a note of the stuff you'll see need to do yourself.

 config.php
 --